DSantolaya/SX1280-Radio-Driver/README.md

-# SX128X LoRa transceiver driver for [contiki-ng](https://github.com/contiki-ng/contiki-ng) OS
+# SX1280 LoRa transceiver driver for [contiki-ng](https://github.com/contiki-ng/contiki-ng) OS

-This driver was developped as a means of studying the effectiveness of the [TSCH](https://tools.ietf.org/html/rfc7554) protocol in conjunction with LoRa.
+This driver was developed to analyze the behaviour of 2.4GHz LoRa radios.
+Includes preliminary protocol stack based on TSCH.
+Based on git@github.com:tperale/sx128x.git

 ## How to use

 Clone this repository with the `contiki-ng` submodule.

 ```
-git clone --recursive git@github.com:tperale/sx128x.git
+git clone --recursive git@github.com:DSantolaya/SX1280-Radio-Driver.git
 ```

-There is an exemple of how to use this driver in `/exemple/` folder in this repository.
-You can see you need to declare the driver in your `Makefile` by adding the following line.
+The driver needs to be declare in your `Makefile` by adding the following line.

 ```